cvetomir-todorov/CecoChat/docs/design-observability.md

   - ASP.NET Core with support for gRPC server-side
   - gRPC client instrumentation for service-to-service communication
   - Npgsql client instrumentation for YugabyteDB implementing the UserDB used in User service
+  - Redis client instrumentation for User cache in User service
 * Custom
   - Backplane instrumentation
     - At the level of Kafka producers and consumers